 10. The Catawba Indian Cultural Center

 The Catawba Indian Cultural Center provides an in-depth look at the Catawba Indian Nation, the only tribe in South Carolina recognized by the federal government.
-The tribe has lived along the Catawba River for at least 6,000 years, and today, recognizes their modern tribal lands as being within York County.
+The tribe has lived along the Catawba River for at least 6,000 years and today recognizes their modern tribal lands as within York County.

 The cultural center contains interactive exhibits, displays, and art that showcase the rich history of the Catawba people.
-The center also has walking trails and an artisan shop with crafts, jewelry, and pottery that are all made by native artists.
+The center also has walking trails and an artisan shop with crafts, jewelry, and pottery made by native artists.